qiime2/docs/source/install/index.rst

   - On newer versions of Windows, performing a :doc:`native conda installation <native>` in the `Windows Subsystem for Linux`_ usually works well.
-See :doc:`here <WSL>` for instructions on how to set up the Windows Subsystem.
+See :doc:`the WSL tutorial <virtual/wsl>` for instructions on how to set up the Windows Subsystem.
   - :doc:`Docker <virtual/docker>` and :doc:`VirtualBox <virtual/virtualbox>`
     are good backup options